F5Networks/f5-telemetry-streaming/contributing/process_release.md

       * 1.12.0 - 80 MB
       * 1.13.0 - 81 MB
       * 1.14.0 - 82 MB
+      * 1.15.0 - 79 MB
     * Check `nodejs/node_modules` folder - if you see `eslint`, `mocha` or something else from [package.json](package.json) `devDependencies` section - something wrong with build process.
 Probably some `npm` flags are work as not expected and it MUST BE FIXED before publishing.
 * Ensure that all tests (unit tests and functional tests passed)
-* Create pre-release tag and push it to GitLab:
+* Optional: Ensure that your local tags match remote.
+If not, remove all and re-fetch:
-  * git tag -m 'Release candidate X.Y.Z-#' vX.Y.Z-#
+  * git tag -l -n
-  * git push origin
+  * git tag | xargs -n1 git tag -d
-  * git push origin --tags
+  * git fetch --tags

-* Check pipeline for artifactory URL to package (or browse in artifactory)
+**In the atg-build repository:**
+* Update the `TS` CI Schedule, updating the `gitBranch` CI variable to point to the release candidate branch in the `TS` repo (ex: "vX.Y.Z")
+* Run the `TS` schedule.
+The `TS` schedule will run a pipeline that will programmatically:
+  * run unit tests in the `TS` repository
+  * git tag the next version
+  * update the git tags in the `TS` repository
+  * push the new build artifacts to the 'f5-automation-toolchain-generic/f5-telemetry' Artifactory repository
-* Send release candidate email with features, bugs, artifactory URL
+  * send the release candidate email with features, bugs, artifactory URL

 ## Release process